fogfish/ecsd/README.md

 ### Enable Service discovery with DNS.

-Microservices uses `SERVICE_PORT_port` environment variable to define its fully qualified domain name.
+Microservices uses `SERVICE_PORT_port` environment variable to define a port mapping of its fully qualified domain name.
 The daemon listens for changes of its containers.
 It `UPSERT` or `DELETE` record set `SRV` when container starts or dies.

 Example of docker compose file
 ```